 All Universal Hammermills work on three principal reduction methods: impact, shear and attrition.
 As material enters the mill from a vertical chute, it comes in contact with the leading edge of the hammers, each of which is firmly secured to the spinning rotor.
 The hammer is pinned to the rotor body and allowed to swing, and lay back to some degree.
 The centrifugal force keeps the hammers extended, and the inertia force unleashed on the material shatters the rock on impact.
 The particles rebound off the impact plates or breaker blocks back into the hammer circle.
 In an instant, the material is carried into the grate or cage assembly, where shear forces reduce the larger particles and carry them across the grate surface, grinding the particles into a controlled gradation.
 Openings in the grates and cage assemblies allow particles to escape the mill once they are reduced to the appropriate size.

 Hammermills can be used to achieve a number of goals beyond simple material reduction.
 In many limestone formations, seams or stratus contains soft deleterious material like chert, shale or mudstone.
 This material can adversely affect the value of the finished product.
-A hammermill can be set to pulverise the soft stone and shear the edges of the harder stone in a single pass through the mill.
-Screening after the mill allows for separation of the pulverised deleterious material, while the more cubical stone continues through the system.
+A hammermill can be set to pulverize the soft stone and shear the edges of the harder stone in a single pass through the mill.
+Screening after the mill allows for separation of the pulverized deleterious material, while the more cubical stone continues through the system.